Text Marit Synnøve Vea

 In Western Norway Olaf makes an agreement with the farmers.
 This means among other things that the farmers become Christians.
 Olaf lets her sister Astrid marry the mighty chieftain Erling Skjalgsson Sola.

-Olaf Tryggvason christianise the first people of Rogaland at the King’s Height/Baptism Height
+Olaf Tryggvason christianise the first people of Rogaland at the King’s Hill/Baptism Hill

-It is said that the King’s Height at Avaldsnes has received its name because King Augvald was buried on this hill.
+It is said that the King’s Hill (Kongshaugen) at Avaldsnes has received its name because King Augvald was buried on this ridge.

 Olaf Tryggvason, the king who christianised Norway